Treatment Effect Estimation with Observational Network Data using Machine Learning: Framework and our Network AIPW Estimator

 \subsection{Dependency Graph}

-So far, we characterized spillover effects and resulting dependencies among the units by a network.
-If an edge is present between two units, the units are dependent.
-However, the absence of an edge between two units $i$ and $j$ cannot be interpreted as independence because there may be a confounding unit $m$ with the path $\Yi\leftarrow\Wm\rightarrow\Yj$ in the causal DAG of our model.
-Subsequently, we introduce a second graph in which we can interpret the presence of edges as dependence and the absence of edges as independence.
-Our theoretical results will be established based on this graph.
+Depending on the feature functions that are used, if an edge connects two units in the network $G$, the units may be dependent.
+However, the absence of an edge in $G$ does not necessarily imply independence of the respective units.
+Subsequently, we present a second graph where the presence of an edge represents dependence and its absence independence of the variables of the two respective units.
+Our theoretical results will be established based on this so-called dependency graph~\citep{Saevje2021}.
 Example~\ref{example:dependency_graph} illustrates the concept.